 The “intensity” of a prenatal fitness plan is going to depend on a number of factors, including your prior experience with exercise, your health history, the status of the pregnancy, and her own personal tolerance for exertion.
 All women who have become pregnant should consult their doctor regarding the exercise regimen best suited.

-Heart rate monitors are not recommended to gage intensity.
+Heart rate monitors are not recommended to gage intensity, unless you are an athlete.
 Instead you should be able to carry on a conversation while exercising.
 You can also use the RPE (rate of perceived exertion).
 Using a scale of 1-10 you would want to stay between a 5 and 8, or 50-80% of total power.